MichaelSimmonds/middleman-style-guide-boilerplate/README.md

-## Start a new project.

-1. Fork this repo
-1. Rename-it then clone it on your computer
+## Middleman Boilerplate
+# Leans towards non-blog static sites

+includes Bootstrap-sass/JQuery/Autoprefixer
+Push to gh_pages branch of a repo to build to Github Pages.